 MEETING, CONFERENCE AND WEDDING FACILITIES

 Cedar Crest Center at Twin Lakes State Park is the natural choice for your special event.
 The location boasts waterfront views of Prince Edward Lake, an outdoor gazebo, several picnic shelters, a spacious deck and three climate-controlled indoor rooms for guests to enjoy, the largest of which seats 135.
 Included with your rental is access to a caterer’s kitchen and guest parking at your event.
-Download a printable guide to this event space.
+Download a printable guide (PDF) to this event space.
 Learn about weddings at Twin Lakes.

 For smaller get-togethers and those that do not require audiovisual equipment, consider renting one of the park’s two picnic shelters that overlook Goodwin Lake.
 Shelter One rents for $90 per day and can accommodate approximately 60 people.
 Shelter Two can accommodate approximately 25 people and rents for $60 per day.
 Additional seating may be available nearby the shelter if vacant.
 Parking fees are not included with shelter rentals.